preco21/playgrounds/README.md

 ### Development mode

-This command executes `nodemon` demon for _live-reloading_ experiences.
+This command will run `nodemon` demon for _live-reloading_ experiences.
 Once the daemon started, you can start editing `index.js` in `src` folder!

 ```bash
 $ npm run dev